emersonrp/fallout.bas/README.md

 #### What's next?

 * Fix things in the "What doesn't?" list above
-* Get more lists of words
+* Play some Fallout to get more lists of words, clarify the behavior, make it more correct
-* Do something more interesting when you win
+* Do something more interesting when you win or lose
 * Possibly have it ask at start-time how many words or what length or...?
-* Possibly (likely) shim a bit of Z80 assembly in there to speed up the initial setup loops and so forth
+* Possibly (likely) shim a bit of Z80 assembly in there to speed up some of the slow bits
 * Supply this as a properly tokenized /BAS file, with the listing in an /ASC file.